openfoodfoundation/wp-ofn-learnable/README.md

 2. Install the plugin
 3. Add a custom field 'Link', applying only to post type 'ofn_learnable'
 4. Add categories for Learnable post type: Resource, Model, Story

+## Usage

-5. Use the shortcode `[learnables]` to display all learnables in tile view.
+- Use the shortcode `[learnables]` to display all learnables in tile view.
+- Learnables can be filtered by tags. eg. `[learnables tags='warragul']` shows only learnables tagged with 'warragul'.
+  `[learnables tags='warragul,animals']` shows learnables tagged with *both* 'warragul' and 'animals'.